Harley Exhaust System Design

 124 Challenge Pro Stock Exhaust

 Merge collector with large 2" diameter primaries and a short 2.5" secondary.
 Available for either standard (2 stud) ports or for big valve B2 and earlier SA (four bolt) cylinder heads.
 Unlike the Renault 18,000 rpm motor, our 6000+ rpm long stroke Harley gets longer primary tubes.
 Part number 00-1306.
-Available in raw (bead blasted/polished) or in silver ceramic, black ceramic or chrome finishes.
+Available in silver ceramic, dual-coat black ceramic or chrome finishes.
 Specify chassis for appropriate mount systems.

 Sportster 2" Challenge Pipes

 00-1306 Sportster LSR 2-1 Challenge Pro Stock Exhaust with 2" primaries.
-This one is going to customer in a raw condition as it is being instrumented for a RacePak Data Acquistion sytem with EGT probes as well as with our O2 outputs.
+This one is being instrumented for a RacePak Data Acquistion sytem with EGT probes as well as with our O2 outputs.
 Tuning is done with our RSR Air Fuel Ratio Gauge.

 S&S Cases .250" wider than stock with a 100 Inch 4.00" x 4.00" combination.
 Branch O'Keefe heads and a serious 132 horsepower.
 Pipe clears brake pedal and tucks under master cylinder at a 45 degree angle.
 Pipe is set up for two oxygen sensors and is about to be sent out for a 2500 degree, dual coat ,semi-gloss, black ceramic finish.